mauricioaniche/repodriller/README.md

 ## Dealing with Threads

-How good is your machine?
-RepoDriller can execute the visitor over many threads.
+If your machine has multiple cores, RepoDriller can execute the commit visitor over many threads.
 This is just another configuration you set in _RepositoryMining_.
 The _withThreads()_ lets you configure the number of threads the framework will use to process everything.

-We suggest you to use threads unless your project _checkout_ revisions.
-The checkout operation in Git changes the disk, so you can't actually parallelize the work.
+We suggest you use threads unless your workflow must _checkout_ revisions.
+We only keep one copy of the repository on disk, so two threads would conflict if they both ran _checkout_.

 ```java
 @Override